 • Expired (X or blank)

-The task of the View CardStatus is to translate this single row for each Card in the Source System into multible rows, one per status of the Card with a sequence number for the chronological order.
+The task of the View CardStatus is to translate this single row for each Card in the Source System into multiple rows, one per status of the Card with a sequence number for the chronological order.
 You will then be using this View when you map the Target Interface Fields of the Business Object Card.CardStatus in the next exercise.

 Create View CardStatus